george-hawkins/mjx-donkey-car/README.md

 But to be fair, their [docs](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-build-your-track-materials-and-tools.html) suggest instead using [Tarco asphalt saturated organic felt](https://www.tarcoroofing.com/products/roofapp/shingles/mechanically-attached/asphalt-saturated-organic-felt) (the variant called _30# ASTM Specification Felt_). (which comes in 1x2m roles for around US$45).

+I tried searching for track on AliExpress but didn't have much luck - all I found was this [track](https://www.aliexpress.com/item/1005001495620929.html) from BlueRaven for US$30.

 ### Protective mats

 An alternative track surface are the interlocking mats found in places like gyms: